istio/istio.io/content/en/docs/reference/config/analysis/ist0107/index.md

 layout: analysis-message
 ---

-This message occurs when you create a deployment that contains pods without the required annotation attached to them.
+This message occurs when an Istio annotation is attached to an invalid resource, or to a resource in the wrong location.

 {{< tip >}}
 Annotation refers to a Kubernetes annotation attached to a pod.
-For a list of valid annotations, see [Resource Annotations](/docs/reference/config/annotations/).
+For a list of valid Istio annotations, see
+[Resource Annotations](/docs/reference/config/annotations/).
 {{< /tip >}}

-For example, you create a deployment and attach the annotation to the deployment instead of attaching the annotation to the pods it creates.
+For example, this could occur if you create a deployment and attach the annotation to the deployment instead of attaching the annotation to the pods it creates.

-To resolve this problem, attach the required annotation to each pod and try again.
+To resolve this problem, verify that your annotations are correctly placed and try again.